Online Dynamic B-Matching With Applications to Reconfigurable Datacenter Networks: Related Work

 Our paper is primarily concerned with the \emph{algorithmic} problems introduced by such technologies.
-In this regard, our paper is related to \emph{graph augmentation} models, which consider the problem of adding edges to a given graph, so that path lengths are reduced.
-For example, Meyerson and Tagiku~\cite{meyerson2009minimizing} study how to add ``shortcut edges'' to minimize the average shortest path distances, Bil{\`o} et al.~\cite{bilo2012improved} and Demaine and Zadimoghaddam~\cite{demaine2010minimizing} study how to augment a network to reduce its diameter, and there are several interesting results on how to add ``ghost edges'' to a graph such that it becomes (more) ``small world''~\cite{ghost-edges,small-world-shortcut,gozzard2018converting}.
+The basic problem of how to optimally enhance a given fixed datacenter topology with reconfigurable links has already been studied in the literature, both in the static setting, e.g..,~\cite{fenz2019efficient,ancs18,ccr19danr}, as well as in the dynamic setting~\cite{avin2019renets,dinitz2020scheduling,eclipse}.
+For example, Avin et al.~\cite{avin2019renets} presented a statically optimal dynamic network, ReNets, which finds an optimal tradeoff between the benefits and costs of reconfigurations.
+The static problem is related to \emph{graph augmentation} models, which consider the problem of adding edges to a given graph, so that path lengths are reduced.
+For example, Meyerson and Tagiku~\cite{meyerson2009minimizing} study how to add ``shortcut edges'' to minimize the average shortest path distances, Bil{\`o} et al.~\cite{bilo2012improved} and Demaine and Zadimoghaddam~\cite{demaine2010minimizing} study how to augment a network to reduce its diameter, and there are several interesting results on how to add ``ghost edges'' to a graph such that it becomes (more) ``small world''~\cite{gozzard2018converting,ghost-edges,small-world-shortcut}.
 However, these edge additions can be optimized globally and in a biased manner, and hence do not form a matching.
 In particular, it is impractical (and does not scale) to add many flexible links per node in practice.
+The dynamic setting is related to classic switch scheduling problems~\cite{chuang1999matching,mckeown1999islip}.

-Another line of related works considers the design of demand-aware networks from scratch~\cite{dan,Huq2017LocallySS,rdan}, ignoring the fixed topology which is available in current architectures (and in the near future).
-In this regard, the works by Foerster et al.~\cite{ancs18} are more closely related to our paper: the authors present algorithms that enhance a given network with a matching to optimize the (weighted average) route lengths.
-However, all the papers discussed in this paragraph so far focus on the static problem variant and do not consider dynamic reconfiguration over time.
-Reconfigurable networks over time which explicitly account for reconfiguration costs include Eclipse~\cite{eclipse}, SplayNets~\cite{ton15splay} and Push-Down Trees~\cite{arxiv-pushdowntrees}, which however do not provide a deterministic guarantee on the competitive ratio of the online algorithm and in case of~\cite{ton15splay,arxiv-pushdowntrees} are also limited to tree networks.
+Another line of related works considers the design of demand-aware networks from scratch~\cite{rdan,dan,infocom19dan,Huq2017LocallySS}, ignoring the fixed topology which is available in current architectures (and in the near future).
+Also for this model, dynamic approaches which come with provable guarantees, have been proposed in the literature, e.g., SplayNets~\cite{ton15splay} and Push-Down Trees~\cite{latin20}.